fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 # Security Considerations

+A name may reveal sensisive information especially when a semantic can be inferred from the displayed name.
 It may not be desirable to allow this information to be sent to an arbitrary receiver.
-The addition of this information SHOULD be configurable, and MUST default to off.
+The addition of this information is configurable, and must default to off.
 An implementation SHOULD determine what objects may be appended to a given message based on the destination IP address of the ICMP message that will contain the objects.
+ACLs may be enforced to filter the sources to which this information may be displayed.

 The intended field of use for the extensions defined in this document is administrative debugging and troubleshooting.
 The extensions